Dr Josephine Adekola

 Biography

-Dr. Adekola's research explores how stakeholders might collaboratively use science and new technologies to create opportunities and solve societal problems for sustainable, resilient, and inclusive communities through enhanced understanding, policy, and behavioral changes.
+Dr. Josephine Adekola is a lecturer on strategy communication/science and technology policy and is interested in disaster risks, risk communication, risk assessment, community engagement, and community resilience.
+Dr Adekola's research explores how stakeholders might collaboratively use science to create opportunities and solve societal problems for sustainable, resilient, and inclusive communities through enhanced understanding, policy, and behavioural changes.

 Website: Public Debate Research Project

-Partners: Sarah Gilbert and the Vaccine Knowledge Group (University of Oxford), Emma Thompson (the MRC Centre for Virus Research), Mona Simion (Cogito Epistemology Research Center), Deji Bolarinwa (University of Ilorin, Nigeria), Duncan Pritchard (University of California Irvine), Ilan Kelman (University College London, Institute for Risk and Disaster Reduction), Jason Leitch (National Clinical Director, the Scottish Government), Claire Cameron (Public Health Scotland), Pastor Yinka and Adefolake Adesina (Fountain of Living Water, RCCG, Ayr), pRESPECT Hub Edinburgh, Sharpen Her: the African Women's Network (SHAWM), Glasgow Black and Scot, Aberdeen Jezreel Consultancy.
+Partners: Sarah Gilbert and the Vaccine Knowledge Group (University of Oxford), Emma Thompson (the MRC Centre for Virus Research), Mona Simion (Cogito Epistemology Research Center), Deji Bolarinwa (University of Ilorin, Nigeria), Duncan Pritchard (the University of California Irvine), Ilan Kelman (University College London, Institute for Risk and Disaster Reduction), Jason Leitch (National Clinical Director, the Scottish Government), Claire Cameron (Public Health Scotland), Pastor Yinka and Adefolake Adesina (Fountain of Living Water, RCCG, Ayr), pRESPECT Hub Edinburgh, Sharpen Her: the African Women's Network (SHAWM), Glasgow Black and Scot, Aberdeen Jezreel Consultancy.

 - 2022 Oct.
 Vaccine Inclusive Steering Group Research Presentation.
 COVID-19 Vaccine Debate Research within Scotland African and Caribbean communities.

-- 2022.
+2022 Aug.
+Community event: ‘COVID-19 Experience and Vaccine Hesitancy, Ayr’.
+Public Debate Project, Adam Smith Business School, University of Glasgow, in partnership with Fountain of Living Water, Ayr.

+2022 June.
+Community event: ‘COVID-19 Experience and Vaccine Hesitancy, Aberdeen’.
+Public Debate Project, Adam Smith Business School, University of Glasgow, in partnership with Black and Scot, Aberdeen.

+2022 Apr.
 Community event: ‘COVID-19 Experience and Vaccine Hesitancy, Glasgow’.
-Public Debate Project, Adam Smith Business School, University of Glasgow in partnership with Sharpen Her: African Women Network (SHAWN).
+Public Debate Project, Adam Smith Business School, University of Glasgow, in partnership with Sharpen Her: African Women Network (SHAWN).

-- 2022.
+2022 Apr.
 Community event: ‘COVID-19 Experience and Vaccine Hesitancy, Edinburgh’.
-Public Debate Project, Adam Smith Business School, University of Glasgow in partnership with PRESPECT HUB CIC, Edinburgh.
+Public Debate Project, Adam Smith Business School, University of Glasgow, in partnership with PRESPECT HUB CIC, Edinburgh.

-- 2022.
-Community event: ‘COVID-19 Experience and Vaccine Hesitancy, Aberdeen’.
-Public Debate Project, Adam Smith Business School, University of Glasgow in partnership with Black and Scot, Aberdeen.

-- 2022.
-Community event: ‘COVID-19 Experience and Vaccine Hesitancy, Ayr’.
-Public Debate Project, Adam Smith Business School, University of Glasgow in partnership with Fountain of Living Water, Ayr.

-- 2022.
+2022 Oct.
 THE NIGERIAN PRIDE | Interview with Dr Josephine Adekola.
 COVID-19 Research and Vaccine hesitancy.
-Jambo Radio Scotland. https://www.youtube.com/watch?v=Zl6_633JAYU
+Jambo Radio Scotland.

-- 2021.
-BBC News.
+2021 Dec.
 Vaccine Inclusive Steering Group Research Presentation.
 COVID-19 Vaccine experience in Scotland’s African and Caribbean communities.

 Research interests